 - Money market accounts have traditionally offered better rates in exchange for higher balance requirements and a few more restrictions.

-- Certificates of deposit (CD accounts) keep funds locked up for a set amount of time — usually from a month up to 10 years — and offer better rates than savings or money market accounts.
+- Certificates of deposit (CD accounts) keep funds locked up for a set amount of time — usually from a month up to a few years — and might offer better rates than savings accounts.

-There are also various other savings accounts built for specific goals, like holiday savings accounts, health savings accounts, retirement accounts like 401ks and IRAs, 529 college savings accounts and even vacation savings accounts.
+There are additional savings accounts built for specific goals, like holiday savings accounts, health savings accounts, retirement accounts like 401ks and IRAs, 529 college savings accounts and even vacation savings accounts.